 How can you benefit from this?
 Start small and then gradually scale up your inquiries.
 You have probably seen the examples of the foot-in-the-door technique, for example, while leaving your email address on a website.
 Next, you get corporate news or sales discounts.
 Before you know it, you are putting your name on a bill.

 In fact, the foot-in-the-door technique is mainly about building relationships, nurturing leads and guiding them through your sales funnel.
+Companies that excel at lead nurturing generate 50% more sales-ready leads at a 33% lower cost.
+So it’s important to stay up to date on what lead nurturing tactics are most effective right now.
+Check out Lead Nurturing: The Definitive Guide (2019) by Albacross to learn about different lead nurturing tactics that you can apply to your own company.
 The opposite of this method is the door-in-the-face technique, where you start ridiculously big and make a smaller request when the customer unsurprisingly turns down the first one.

 #5.
 Use a random reward schedule